SR&ED Lease Expenditures Policy

 All or substantially all (ASA) is generally accepted to mean 90% or more.

-Generally for SR&ED purposes where an expenditure is ASA, the total amount of the expenditure is deductible.
-Where a lease expenditure made before 2014 is ASA attributable to the prosecution of SR&ED carried on in Canada, the total amount of the lease expenditure may be included in the pool of deductible SR&ED expenditures.
+Generally, for SR&ED purposes where an expenditure is ASA, the total amount of the expenditure is deductible.
+Where a lease expenditure incurred before 2014 or after December 15, 2024, is ASA attributable to the prosecution of SR&ED carried on in Canada, the total amount of the lease expenditure may be included in the pool of deductible SR&ED expenditures.

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures